gamblevore/speedie/Documentation/OptimisationTricks.md

 ### Use FastString!

-FastString is a class in Speedie, that makes string appends faster.
+`FastString` is a class, that makes string appends faster.
 Make good use of it.
 Its useful for creating large complex documents.
 But sometimes even smaller strings use it.

-FastString is implicitly used anyhow when doing string interpolation.
+`FastString` is implicitly used anyhow when doing string interpolation.

     || npc  = "snoopy"
     || user = "Fred"
     || time = "morning"
     || str = "Hello $user, my name is $NPC, how can I help you this $time"

-This might help explain FastString:
+This might help explain `FastString`:

     function BadAppend (|[string]| items, |string|)
         for s in items